tahir150/beautiful-sortable-js/README.md

 ### `disabledClass` option
 When you disable any element, the class will be applied until you re-enable it.

+### `zoom` option
+If your body or main container has CSS zoom property or transform scale, you will need to give zoom value which help to drag perfectly.

+### `containers` option
+It takes css comma seperated classes of div's containers.It will allow  the item to drop into zontainer while sorting.

+### `fallBackElement` option
+It takes HTML DOM object or HTML string, It is fallback Element which will drop into your container.To work with this, container is required.
+It will not drop the Real sorting Element, It will drop your fallback which you've passed to it.

+### `fallBackClone` option
+It takes Boolean value (defaults to true).
+It will drop a clone of your fallback Element.

 ### Note : In this version, mobile or Touch devices are not supported !